 Real-world integration takes place between multiple applications in multiple locations.
 Healthcare interface traffic can be intense so a strong traffic director in the middle is extremely important.
 Else, the output will get delayed which might lead to costly implementations, application modifications, etc. Each application in the integration path should be able to send and/or receive data, ideally in an HL7 format.

-Short Implementation Cycle:
+Short Implementation Cycle

 The workflow for interface configuration should be easy, logical and GUI driven.
 The developer does not have to be available to implement each application or site.